-Students who have previously attended another school or college (within the past 3 years) may receive credit for such attendance when proof of said attendance and transcript is presented at time of enrollment and pass the institutions examination and skill testing for those subjects.
+Students who have previously attended another school or college (within the past 3 years) may receive credit for such attendance when proof of said attendance and transcript is presented at time of enrollment and passes the institution's examination and skill testing for those subjects.
 Appropriate credit for previous experience is also determined through a determination of experience, passing of an examination and skill testing.
-Presently, Studio Arts has articulation agreements with New York Film Academy and Video Symphony.
+Presently, Studio Arts has no articulation agreements with any other schools, colleges or universities.
 This option to apply for credit is the sole responsibility of the prospective student.